meteorup/meteorupdev/README.md

 install on your server NVM, nodejs, pm2, mongodb

-## Deployment a project to private server
+## Deployment a project to your server

 ```bash
 $ meteorupdev push